mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 1. CEO discusses company and department VPMOMs 1-1 with department heads to ensure alignment
    -  If applicable during the period, sales, CEO and finance set or adjust the revenue targets
-2. People meets with departments head to discuss current and future org structure
+2. People meets with department heads to discuss current and future org structure
    -  Include discussion on performance, potential and any FYIs
 3. Finance works with department heads to discuss headcount and program spend budget
    -  Include budget variance